boutproject/BOUT-dev/manual/sphinx/user_docs/boundary_options.rst

 If no arguments are passed i.e. the string was “dirichlet” or “dirichlet()” then the ``args`` list is empty, and the default value (0.0) is used.
-If one or more arguments is used then the first argument is parsed into a ``BoutReal`` type and used to create a new :cpp:class:`BoundaryDirichlet` object.
+If one or more arguments is used then the first argument is parsed into a :cpp:type:`BoutReal` type and used to create a new :cpp:class:`BoundaryDirichlet` object.
 If more arguments are passed then these are just ignored; probably a warning should be printed.

 To set boundary conditions on a field, :cpp:class:`FieldData` methods are defined in ``field_data.hxx``: